claw crane

 poster, brochure, and ci/cd work from the mediamatiker apprenticeship, built in the phase where design still mattered as much as web.

-electronics, physical builds, sensors, motors, raspberry pi work, and anything that has to behave outside the browser.
+electronics, physical builds, and things that have to work outside the browser.

-docker, reverse proxies, domains, storage, networking mistakes, and trying to own more of the stack.
+docker, domains, reverse proxies, and owning more of the stack.

 where the code lives.